Flag of Saskatchewan: Flag of the lieutenant governor

 The lieutenant governor of Saskatchewan is a viceregal representative of the monarch of Canada and thus has their own flag.
-It has precedence over any other flag except the royal standard and the flag of the governor general of Canada, unless the governor general is a guest of the lieutenant governor.
+It has precedence over any other flag except the sovereign's flag for Canada and the flag of the governor general of Canada, unless the governor general is a guest of the lieutenant governor.
 This flag is flown at the home and office of the lieutenant governor as well as any buildings that may conduct official duties.

 It is blazoned Azure the shield of Arms of the Province of Saskatchewan ensigned with the Royal Crown proper and encircled by a wreath of maple leaves Or.